 Halo Wars 2: Operation Spearbreaker was a fine addition to the game, yet not exactly something that would be essential.
 You're not missing anything lore wise by skipping it and unless you're a hardcore fan of the game or want more of it, you don't need to play this.
 The story is fairly simple and I was honestly expecting something more from the ODST side of things.
 They're basically just this small single squads that says things occasionally and that's it.
 The missions provide a decent amount of playtime and play like a regular matches of the game.
 I'll also mention that while this can be grabbed by itself, it is bundled with the season pass or with the Serina Leader Pack.

-Review Done on Halo Wars 2 for Xbox One
+Halo Wars 2 Review on Xbox One

 Review Code Provided by Microsoft